DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

 * Artificial Intelligence (AI) / Machine Learning (ML)
     * AI → tech that emulates human behavior or interactions
     * ML → often considered a branch of AI science, method used to create intelligent products / services
-        * Trains automated systems by using computer programs
+        * Trains automated systems by using computer programs and "seeded" data to begin system optimization
     * Deep Learning
         * subfield of ML concerned with algorithims inspired by the structure and function of the brain called **artificial neural networks**
 * Internet of Things (IoT)